HMW1335/Adjustable-chastity-belt-parts/README.md

 Download two waistband pieces and 1 of every other file, and print.
 Even PLA works, it does not matter.

-The file "cage example" was crated using the PARAMETRIC CHASTITY CAGE v6 system which can be found online easily, you can customize it to your desire there.
+The file "cage example" was created using the PARAMETRIC CHASTITY CAGE v6 system which can be found online easily, you can customize it to your desire there.

 The belt is highly adjustable.
 Tip: try to amke sure the ring is as low as possible, this enhances security and makes it more comfortable, especially around the perineum.